Egg-03/PaperTrailBot/README.md

 - `TOKEN` – Your Discord bot token from the [Discord Developer Portal](https://discord.com/developers/applications)
 - `DATABASEURL` – A PostgreSQL connection URL (format: `jdbc:postgresql://host:port/dbname`)
+- `MESSAGE_SECRET` - A randomly generated secret that will be used as a passphrase for encrypting and decrypting all the messages sent to and from the database respectively
 > 💡 You will receive the DATABASEURL from your database hosting provider once you've set up your database.
 This value is essential and should be kept secure.
+>
+> 💡 You can use any passphrase generator to generate a MESSAGE_SECRET.
+Make sure to store it in a secure place.

 Create a `.env` file with the following: